 What is HIPAA?

 Passed in 1996, HIPAA seeks to do more than safeguard patient data.
 It aims to help workers carry forward health insurance when changing jobs and prevent discrimination based on pre-existing conditions.
+This is one of the most important healthcare data privacy laws in the US and it's important for all healthcare professionals to understand it.

 The Act is a cornerstone of patient privacy in the digital age.
 It covers health plans, clearinghouses, medical providers, and their business associates.
 This includes organizations, individuals, and subcontractors that create, receive, maintain, or transmit PHI (Protected Health Information) on behalf of a HIPAA-covered entity (including revenue cycle management).